camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/post-query-count.html.md

   </tr>
   <tr>
     <td>activityIdIn</td>
-    <td>Only include job definitions which belongs to one of the passed activity ids.</td>
+    <td>Only include job definitions which belong to one of the passed activity ids.</td>
   </tr>
   <tr>
     <td>processDefinitionId</td>